1000 packages for 120 thousand people in blockade: Russia's aid to unrecognized NKR

 Comments

-The delivery of Russian cargo via the Aghdam road is actively discussed in Armenian Telegram channels:
+The delivery of Russian cargo via the Aghdam road is being discussed in Armenian Telegram channels:

 - “Traitorous Russia together with the criminal regime of Azerbaijan are keeping the Berdzor (Lachin) road in blockade and piercing the road to Stepanakert through occupied Akna [Aghdam].
 Russia is leading Artsakh Armenians to integrate with murderers and Armenophobes.”